 \subsubsection{Marginal model with individual-level observations}

 In contrast to conditional models that require explicit specification of random effects, marginal models estimated via GEE directly model the marginal expectation of the outcome, providing population-average estimates without conditioning on latent variables.
-There is an increasing body of literature devoted to marginal model-based design and analysis of SW-CRTs, with particular attention to structured multilevel working correlation models.\citep{li2018,li2020design,tian2022impact,zhang2023general,zhang2023geemaee,zhang2024crtfastgeepwr,liu2024optimal} With an exponential family outcome, the individual-level marginal mean model can be expressed as
+There is an increasing body of literature devoted to marginal model-based design and analysis of SW-CRTs, with particular attention to structured multilevel working correlation models \citep{li2018,li2020design,tian2022impact,zhang2023general,zhang2023geemaee}.
+With an exponential family outcome, the individual-level marginal mean model is

 where \(\alpha_j\) represents period fixed effects, \(\nu_j\) denotes period-specific treatment effects which can again be simplified under the constant treatment effect assumption $\nu_j=\nu$.
 In GEE, within-cluster correlations are accounted for through a working correlation matrix for outcomes.
 In cross-sectional SW-CRTs, commonly used correlation structures include the nested exchangeable model, where within-period and between-period correlations are parameterized separately, and the exponential decay structure, which allows correlation to decrease as the temporal distance between periods increases; also see Table 1 of \citet{tian2022impact} for explicit examples of these two working correlation models.
 Once the marginal means are estimated, the standardized cluster-period mean is computed by averaging the inverse link-transformed individual-level means: